Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-The attractive sand beach has trees for natural shade and crystal clear water perfect for diving as well as for kids.
+The attractive sand beach has trees for natural shade and crystal clear water, perfect for diving and, of course, for small kids.

 Check out Kastro, the Former Capital